mbdavid/LiteDB/README.md

-## Thread Safe version
+# v-next
-- LiteDB will be single process - when a process open datafile will be opened with NoShare
+- LiteDB will be single process (ThreadSafe) - when a process open datafile will be opened with NoShare
 - DbEngine still lazy load (with lazy open file)
 - LiteDB will close datafile only when Dispose() LiteDatabase/DbEngine/IDiskService
 - All write method DbEngine will be inside a `lock`